-Parameter Description 440HD.img and the configuration file name is 440HD <mac address="">conf.cfg.
-For example, 440HD_001122334455_conf.cfg The following syntax is available for DHCP Options 66/67: Option 66 must be a valid IP address or host name of a TFTP server only.
+Parameter Description 440HD<mac address="">conf.cfg.
+For example, 440HD_001122334455_conf.cfg</mac> The following syntax is available for DHCP Options 66/67: Option 66 must be a valid IP address or host name of a TFTP server only.
 Option 67 must be the firmware name.
 If Option 67 is absent, the phone requests for the 440HD.img image file.
-For example: Option 66: 192.168.2.1 or myTFTPServer Option 67: 440HD_2.2.2.2.img</mac> Note: This parameter is applicable only when method is configured to Dynamic.
+For example: Option 66: 192.168.2.1 or myTFTPServer Option 67: 440HD_2.2.2.img Note: This parameter is applicable only when method is configured to Dynamic.
 It is recommended to leave the parameter at its default value to avoid conflict with other DHCP options settings.
 Random Provisioning Time [provisioning/random_provisioning_time] Defines the maximum random number to start the provisioning process.
 This is used for periodic checking of firmware and configuration files to avoid multiple devices from starting the upgrade process at the same time.
 When the device is meant to start the upgrade, the device randomly selects a number between 1 and the value set for random_provisioning_time and performs the check only after the random time.
 The valid range is 0-65535.
 The default value is 120.
-Check Period [provisioning/period/type] Defines the period type for automatic provisioning: [hourly] Hourly - Sets an interval in hours. [daily] Daily (default) - Sets an hour in the day. [weekly] Weekly - Sets a day in the week and an hour in the day. [powerup] On Power-up Only - The phone tries to upgrade only after power-up.
+Check Period [provisioning/period/type] Defines the period type for automatic provisioning: [every5minutes] Minimum definable time.
+Sets the interval at every five minutes. [every15minutes] Daily (default) - Sets the interval at every fifteen minutes. [hourly] Hourly - Sets an interval in hours. [daily] Daily (default) - Sets an hour in the day. [weekly] Weekly - Sets a day in the week and an hour in the day. [powerup] Irrespective of what value is defined, the phone always checks on powerup, but if powerup is defined, the phone will check only on powerup.
 Every (Check Period = Hourly) [provisioning/period/hourly/hours_interval] The interval in hours for automatically checking for new firmware and configuration files.
 The valid range is 1 to 168.
 The default is 24.
 Note: This parameter is applicable only when type is configured to hourly.
 Every day at [provisioning/period/daily/time] The hour in the day for automatically checking for new firmware and configuration files.

+Parameter Description

 The format of this value is hh:mm , where hh is hour and mm is minutes.
 For example, 00:30.

 The default time is 00:00 .

 Note: This parameter is applicable only when type is configured to daily .

-Parameter Description Every (Check Period = Day) [provisioning/period/weekly/day] The day in the week for automatically checking for new firmware and configuration files. • [Sunday] Sunday (default) • [Monday] Monday • [Tuesday] Tuesday • [Wednesday] Wednesday • [Thursday] Thursday • [Friday] Friday • [Saturday] Saturday Note: This parameter is applicable only when type is configured to weekly.
+Every (Check Period = Day) [provisioning/period/weekly/day] The day in the week for automatically checking for new firmware and configuration files.

+[Sunday] Sunday (default)

+• [Monday] Monday

+• [Tuesday] Tuesday

+[Wednesday] Wednesday[Thursday] Thursday

+• [Friday] Friday

+• [Saturday] Saturday

+Note: This parameter is applicable only when type is configured to weekly .

 Every (Check Period = Weekly) [provisioning/period/weekly/time] The hour in the day for automatically checking for new firmware and configuration files.

-The format of this value is: hh:mm, where hh is hour and mm is minutes.
-For example: 00:30 The default time is 00:00.
-Note: This parameter is applicable only when type is configured to weekly.
+J. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+3. 3.
+The format of this value is: hh:mm , where hh is hour and mm is minutes.
+For example: 00:30

+The default time is 00:00 .

+Note: This parameter is applicable only when type is configured to weekly .

-8.2.1 Provisioning using DHCP Option 160
+9.2.1 Provisioning using DHCP Option 160